Jump directly to main navigation Jump directly to content Jump to sub navigation

 Overview

-The "Haplo Group" focuses on estimating parameters of a population's demography from ancient DNA data (aDNA).
+Our research focusses on estimating a population's demography from ancient DNA data (aDNA).
 We are particularly interested in

-1. Population Genetic analysis of aDNA sequenced at the institute and elsewhere.
+2. Population Genetic analysis of aDNA sequenced at our institute and elsewhere.
 A special focus is on data from the ancient Mediterranean generated via MHAAM (Max Planck – Harvard Research Center for the Archaeoscience of the Ancient Mediterranean).

 Identity by Descent segments in ancient DNA